revoltingpress/revoltingpress/README.md

+### Revolting Press
-### A design and publishing house that approaches projects from a queer Marxist perspective.
+A design and publishing house that approaches projects from a queer Marxist perspective.
 Revolting Press makes revolutionary theory accessible through print design, illustrations and information graphics.
 Occasionally we host cinema nights.
 Run by T. M. Cabrera. 👋